mervegundogmus/Django-E-Commerce/README.md

 This project is a multilingual and multi-currency e-commerce real estate web project developed using the Python Django Framework.

-## Before running this project you need intall below list apps and packages
+## Before running this project you need install below list apps and packages

 Install Python 3.7 or above -> https://www.python.org/<br>
 Install Pip   -> python get-pip.py<br>